metamn/react-mui/README.md

 Component functionality might easily overlap; the layout can be easily broken; code can become more complicated than necessary; and so on.

-A minimalist approach can reduce all above problems and offer a _best practices_ approach like we have for React.
+A minimalist approach can reduce all above problems and offer _best practices_.

 ### 2. Don't write CSS by hand